vippsas/vipps-report-api/README.md

 💥 DRAFT!
 Unfinished work in progress.
 API specification changes are still coming. 💥

-The report API gives you or a third-party acting on your behalf the ability to fetch information about payment events that have been processed by vipps.
+The report API gives you or a third-party acting on your behalf the ability to fetch information about payment events that have been processed by Vipps.

 ## Getting started